Holm oaks, kids and farmyard animals

 - 04

-Lodgings cook with produce from the estate or the comarca: native churra lamb, artisan cheeses, Iberian charcuterie from Guijuelo.
-A gastronomic plan for adults too.
+The accommodations cook with produce from the farm or the surrounding area: churro lamb of native breed, artisan cheeses, cured meats from Iberian pig from Guijuelo.
+A gastronomic plan is also available for adults.

 Who it fits